Azure/communication-ui-library/packages/communication-react/review/beta/communication-react.api.md

 import { MicrosoftTeamsUserKind } from '@azure/communication-common';
 import type { NetworkDiagnosticChangedEventArgs } from '@azure/communication-calling';
 import { PartialTheme } from '@fluentui/react';
-import { PermissionConstraints } from '@azure/communication-calling';
+import { PermissionConstraints as PermissionConstraints_2 } from '@azure/communication-calling';
 import { PersonaInitialsColor } from '@fluentui/react';
 import { PersonaPresence } from '@fluentui/react';
 import { PersonaSize } from '@fluentui/react';